kgashok/project-ideas/ias/pointerGlossary.md

 ## Quiz 5B
 ![fiveB](http://j.mp/pointerQuiz5B)

 What will be the output in Line 10?
-Elaborate the reason for your choice below.
+Choose one among the options below, and explain why you chose that as well.

+1. 20, 20
+2. 5, 5
+3. 5, 20
+4. 20, 5
+5. Illegal and

 ## Quiz 6 - Mystery Function